bazelbuild/bazel-central-registry/docs/README.md

 ## Presubmit

 Every module version must pass the BCR presubmit before getting merged.
-The presubmit validate the correctness and consistency of module information, then runs build and test targets specified in the `presubmit.yml` file.
+The presubmit validates the correctness and consistency of module information, then runs build and test targets specified in the `presubmit.yml` file.
 The BCR presubmit is driven by the [bcr_presubmit.py](https://github.com/bazelbuild/continuous-integration/blob/master/buildkite/bazel-central-registry/bcr_presubmit.py) script on [Bazel CI](https://github.com/bazelbuild/continuous-integration/tree/master/buildkite#bazel-continuous-integration).

 ### Validations